hariharan3103/my-portfolio/content/pages/projects/project-three.md

 date: '2024-11-19'
 client: Own Project
 description: >-
-  It’s hard to imagine that I’ve that I wrote all this code by myself, probably because I worked with an entire team :) but they definitely followed my lead most of the time.
+  It’s hard to imagine that I wrote all this code by myself.
+Thanks to Thu vu Analytics, I did it on my own.
+Happy to share that it is my very first Project.
 featuredImage:
   type: ImageBlock
   url: /images/bg3.jpg